Lyons Police Open Homicide Investigation After Brothers Reveal Mother, Sister Buried In Backyard

 — Mugo Odigwe (@MugoOdigwe) August 27, 2021

-That brother told police his sister, who he claims was mentally ill, pushed their mother down the stairs in 2015, and sometime after that, his mother had a stroke and died.
+That brothers told police his sister, who he claims was mentally ill, pushed their mother down the stairs in 2015, and sometime after that, his mother had a stroke and died.

 “He indicated that they didn’t know what to do.
 It was a financial situation, and he just chose the best angle was to just bury them in the backyard,” Lyons Police Chief Thomas Herion said